What is Shaniko Wool Company?

 Founded in 2018 by Jeanne and Dan Carver, Shaniko Wool Company operates out from the historic Imperial Stock Ranch (est. 1871) located in Central Oregon.

-Shaniko Wool Company’s mission:
+Shaniko Wool Company’s mission is

 to see the land win, while delivering responsibly grown wool to the world.